Merkel visits Athens to boost Greek government after bond sale

 Pictures lampooning Merkel are commonplace in Athens, while groups opposing Greece’s bailout frequently protest outside the German Embassy.
 Public sector workers pelted a German diplomat with water bottles and coffee in a protest over austerity measures last year.

-Greek prosecutors have also recently filed charges against former local representatives of German companies, accusing them of having paid bribes to win technology and defense contracts, indirectly boosting the country’s debt.
+Greek prosecutors have also recently filed charges against former local representatives of German companies, accusing them of having paid bribes to win technology and defence contracts, indirectly boosting the country’s debt.

 On the other hand, Germany offered work to hundreds of thousands of Greeks after the war, helping them rebuild their country and escape economic hardship and political oppression at home.
 Athens has received billions of euros of European aid since it joined the European Union in 1981, much of it paid by Germany.